Standing Rules and

 2. Applicants must be active members who have demonstrated support of the

-of a Chapter social or educational event within the year preceding the drawing.
+Chapter social or educational event within the year preceding the drawing.
 If

 volunteer work is the sole criterion, applicants must have completed a minimum